ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/cloud/cloud-features.markdown

 *Power Bi* IPs must be configured after enabling *PowerBi* feature.
 {WARNING/}

+{WARNING: Product Restart }
+Your product will be restarted automatically node by node to apply settings needed for feature to work properly.
+{WARNING/}

 To access *Power Bi* Configuration View click **Configure** Button in *Power Bi* feature row.
 Here you can edit your IP addresses that will have access to *RavenDB Power Bi* port.